ricardoquesada/c64-commando-2084/README.md

 ### Code

 The code is using labels for everything.
-All the harcoded addresses were converted to lables (think of tables with hundreds of addresses).
+All the harcoded addresses were converted to labels (think of tables with hundreds of addresses).
-The game runs pefectly Ok, even you if add a `nop` in the middle of the code.
+The game runs perfectly Ok, even you if add a `nop` in the middle of the code.

 ### Data